-Other wellness programs include the Lunch ‘n Learn series and the Walking on Wednesdays (W.O.W.) walks, both designed to keep employees on the BNMC informed and active while at work and at home.
+Other wellness programs include BNMC Fit and Walking on Wednesdays (W.O.W.) walks, both designed to keep employees on the BNMC informed and active while at work and at home.

 In a broader scope, supporting healthy and sustainable environments, BNMC, Inc. is participating in an effort to implement quality-of-life changing planning for everyone in Western New York.
 One Region Forward consists of a group of public, private and non-profit organizations collaborating to strengthen the region’s livable communities by the creation of a Regional Plan for Sustainable Development.
 The plan is intended to provide priority status for funding opportunities in the future.
 To learn more about the initiative, visit www.oneregionforward.org.